 4 reasons to consider buying renters insurance

 Still wondering if renters insurance is worth it?
 You're not alone.
-In fact, only about one-third of renters in the U.S. carry renters insurance.
+In fact, only about 37 percent of renters in the U.S. carry renters insurance.

 Don't make the mistake (as many do) of leaving yourself vulnerable for the sake of convenience.
 While we know it's tempting to pass up on renters insurance to save a few bucks now, it's a major gamble that could end up costing thousands more down the road.